cleverington/drupal-vm-workflow/README.md

 ### NFS vs RSYNC

 Sometimes NFS is wonky and/or hard to configure (especially on Windows machines).
-If you do not have Administrative access, it is best to simply use rsync for sycing files to the Drupal VM.
+If you do not have Administrative access, it is best to simply use rsync for syncing files to the Drupal VM.

 ### FileZilla